 FSEM Budget Guidelines

-Activities Funds are limited to $50/enrolled student.
-Please remember that if you exceed your Destinations budget of $25/person, the additional expenses will be deducted from the instructor’s Activities Fund.
+Activities Funds are limited to $25/enrolled student and are usually used during the winter and spring quarters.
 This money is available anytime during this academic year.
 Note: tips are only reimbursed up to 20%.

 - Class meals, snacks, refreshments

 - Some memberships/subscriptions (contact the coordinator for more information)

 - Non-consumable equipment (electronic/lab equipment).
 Note: This becomes property of the FSEM program and must be returned at the end of the Fall quarter.
 The equipment may be loaned to you for subsequent FSEMs.

 - Books for the course (for your own research in developing the course)

 - Anything with a direct cash value, e.g. gift certificates, gift cards.